daikihi/python_math_test/README.md

 current this package is implemented only simple integral function such y = ax + b

+### statistic experimence using real open data

+Previous codes are for basic coding experiences.

+Now, I try to analyze data using real public data.

 ## Testing
 ```bash
 # testing